Skip to content

 Contact us for connector pricing info, trial license, or support questions.

 The product supports several internal or shared locations to place and maintain the license, including the local file system, AWS S3 bucket, HTTP/HTTPS, FTP, SMB, and Azure blob storage.
-The license location, necessary credentials and other attributes are defined as part of Connection configuration via Admin API.
-Please refer the API documentation for details.
+The license location, necessary credentials, and other attributes are defined as part of Connection configuration via Admin API.
+Please refer to the API documentation for details.
 Below is a summary of protocol details required for referencing the license files

 # Protocol Name Properties